Bristol Mouse Control

 Mice are controlled and eliminated in two ways.
 The first and most popular method is to control populations with lethal control methods.
 The second and least popular method is exclusion and environmental control.
 So whats the difference?

-Successful control of pest problems associated with mice, demand that a variety of these methods are married together.
+Successful management of pest problems associated with mouse activity, demand that a variety of these methods are married together.

-Only by using a combined and integrated methodology will it be possible to control mice successfully in the longer term.
+Only by using a combined and integrated methodology will it be possible to get rid of mice successfully over the longer term.

 However, the fact remains that adjoining properties might not share your proactive stance, and in time the rodent population will return.
 It might be in five minutes or five years, but eventually they will return - and you must be ready for them!

-building faults are by far the most common routes of mouse entry into our homes and structural repairs and proofing by experts like ourselves can solve a mouse problem for good.
+Building provide easy routes of entry for mice to enter homes which is why structural repairs and proofing by experts like ourselves will solve a mouse problem for good.

 Poison and traps have their place but repairs and proofing are always preferable, because they solve the pest problems and don't just subdue it for a few weeks or months.